-Little Z was quite taken with it for a few days and would run to the conservatory doors and shout “Hello Snowman!!” each morning.
-So when it started getting warmer I did wonder how I would explain a snowman that had melted, when the time came.
+Little Z was quite taken with it for a few days and would run to the conservatory doors greeting it with a very jovial “Hello Snowman!!” each morning.
+So when it started getting warmer I did wonder how I would explain a melting snowman to a 2 year old.

 “LOOK!
 What happened???!”

-I followed his very concerned little self to look in the garden and to my horror, saw that the snowmans head had fallen off in the night.
-Still being too young to accept the concept of a headless snowman I quickly plonked his head firmly back onto his shoulders and, thankfully, everything was right in our snowy world again just for a little bit longer.
+I followed his very concerned little self to look in the garden and, to my horror, saw that the snowman’s head had fallen off in the night.
+Still being too young to accept the concept of a headless snowman, I quickly plonked his head firmly back onto his shoulders and, thankfully, everything was right in our snowy world again just for a little bit longer.

-The day did however come when Little Z woke to a complete clean garden.
+The day did however come when Little Z woke to a completely clean garden.
+Sun beaming.
 No snow and no snowman in sight.

 Obviously it would be a bit too mean to explain he had melted so I said what any other mum would say: